Project WILD and Alaska Wildlife Curriculum Workshops

 The Alaska Department of Fish and Game offers a wide variety of tailored workshops and learning opportunities on Alaska's wildlife conservation.
 The workshops are fun, hands-on, interactive and poignant to the needs of the group whether they are classroom teachers, environmental educators, para-professionals, parents, or community members.
 Opportunities are held across the state at various times and locations.
 Find a workshop near you on our training and workshop calendar or sign up for our list-serv to have information delivered to your e-mail.
 View our current workshop offerings around the State

-Workshops for Educators and Teachers
+Workshops/Professional Development for Educators and Teachers

 Read what teachers have to say about our workshops